nvlaminc/Cenaero-TrailWorkshop2022/DimensionReduction/intro_analyses/Contents.md

 # Seasonality_Investigation.ipynb

-Visualization of mean evolution (daily, weekly, monthly, seasonally ie 3 months, whole dataset).
+Visualization of mean evolution (weekly, monthly, seasonally ie 3 months, whole dataset).

-Investigation on the signal means depending on the basis for the mean (daily, weekly, monthly, etc) to study the general trend in the population.
+Investigation on the signal means depending on the basis for the mean (weekly, monthly, etc) to study the general trend in the population.

 # SOM